ros2/design/articles/ros2_security_contexts.md

 Original Author: {{ page.author }}

-This design document formalizes the integration of contexts in ROS 2 with security.
+This design document formalizes the integration of ROS 2 with security enclaves.
-In summary, all context instances within a process must load a common context path that contains the runtime security artifacts unique to that context path, yet each process may not necessarily have a unique context path.
+In summary, all processes must load a common enclave that contains the runtime security artifacts unique to that enclave, yet each process may not necessarily have a unique enclave.
-Multiple context paths can be encapsulated in a single security policy to accurately model the information flow control.
+Multiple enclaves can be encapsulated in a single security policy to accurately model the information flow control.
-Users can tune the fidelity of such models by controlling at what scope context paths are applied at deployment.
+Users can tune the fidelity of such models by controlling at what scope enclaves are applied at deployment.
-E.g. one unique context path per OS process, or per OS user, or per device/robot, or per swarm, etc.
+E.g. one unique enclave per OS process, or per OS user, or per device/robot, or per swarm, etc.
-The rest of this document details how context paths can be organized and used by convention.
+The rest of this document details how enclaves can be organized and used by convention.

 ## Concepts

-Before detailing the SROS 2 integration of the contexts, the following concepts are introduced.
+Before detailing the SROS 2 integration of the enclaves, the following concepts are introduced.

 ### Participant